 - sesame seeds (optional)

 To save time, you can either make this simple dough ahead of time and chill it in the fridge overnight (or in the freezer for up to a month), or you can skip the chilling altogether (but the snap won’t be as perfect).

 Whisk the dry ingredients together in a bowl: 1 ¾ cups (200g) flour, 2 teaspoons (14g) pink sea salt (if you’re trying to cut back on salt, you can omit this ingredient or reduce it), 2 teaspoons (5g) nutritional yeast, and ½ teaspoon garlic powder.
 I’ve made these using gluten-free flour, as well as wheat flour and unbleached white flour, and they all taste great!
-The nooch (that’s what we call nutritional yeast) and garlic powder in this recipe are optional, but I do think including them makes for a tastier cracker.
+The nutritional yeast (we call it nooch) and garlic powder in this recipe are optional, but I do think including them makes for a tastier cracker.